janreerink/CarND-AdvancedLanelines/writeup.md

 The pipeline described above works reasonably well for the project video (with some minor glitches).
 It does not work well for the challenge videos.
 More fine-tuning for the color and gradient thresholding is required to prevent parts of the road with different colors, shadows and other cars from interfering with the result.
 The even harder challenge video shows that the pipeline relies on some assumptions such as roads with little inclination and not a lot of distration from other traffic as well as somewhat consistent lighting conditions.
+After feedback from the reviewer modifications to the color selection turned out to be helpful for some problematic areas of the project video.